Home

 Eric Egan

-Chicago-born designer Eric Egan first arrived in Italy after completing his academic training at Brown University and Parsons School of Design.
+Chicago-born designer Eric Egan first arrived in Italy after completing his studies at Brown University and Parsons School of Design.

 He starts working at prestigious firms such as Gucci – under both Dawn Mello and Tom Ford – and the legendary Renzo Mongiardino interior design studio.